aspose-words/Aspose.Words-Documentation/jasperreports/aspose-words-for-jasperreports-documentation/configuring-the-export/lines-and-rectangles/_index.md

 ﻿---
-title: Lines and Rectangles - Aspose.Words for JasperReports
+title: Lines and Rectangles
+second_title: Aspose.Words for JasperReports
 articleTitle: Lines and Rectangles
 linktitle: Lines and Rectangles
 description: "Lines and rectangles are not exported by default.
 Aspose.Words for JasperReports exports reports to Microsoft Word documents in flow layout mode."